sunejak/Webcam/INTERNAL.md

 13. Run the internal_capture.sh file, and look at the result in the webrowser ( startx to get GUI running )
 14. "wget https://raw2.github.com/sunejak/Webcam/master/crontab.file" to get the crontab entry for capture every minute
 15. "chmod +rx capture.sh" to set the execute mode on the capture file.
-16. Generate keypair
-"ssh-keygen -t rsa"
+16. Generate keypair with command "ssh-keygen -t rsa"

     Generating public/private rsa key pair.